Accessibility & Inclusivity

 Sensory Friendly Nights take place on the third Friday of every month from 5:00 - 7:00 pm, alternating between our Downtown and Chesterfield locations.
 Please check our online calendar for each month's event and to reserve your free spot.

-• We hold a zero-tolerance policy against ableism, ageism, anti-Muslim sentiment, antisemitism, body shaming, classism, homophobia, racism, sexism, transphobia, or any discrimination on all grounds.
-This includes bullying or harassment of any kind.
+• We hold a zero-tolerance policy against discrimination, bullying, or harassment of any kind.

-• If you feel you have been disrespected, excluded, or made to feel uncomfortable at any point, please contact a CMoR manager immediately to have the situation resolved.
+• If you feel you have been discriminated against during your visit, please contact a CMoR manager immediately to have the situation resolved.

 • If you need to address an incident after the fact, please fill out this incident form.
 We strongly encourage all feedback.